-Potent IB/co-ed/weekly combo has been turning heads for a while, of course; a civilised location, not too muddy and halfway between Notting Hill and Daylesford Organic, holds more appeal post-pandemic; and now, a visionary warden with a serious CV who’s giving the place a good shake-up.
+Potent IB/co-ed/weekly combo has been turning heads for a while, of course; a civilised location, not too muddy and halfway between Notting Hill and Daylesford Organic, and now a visionary warden with a serious CV who’s giving the place a good shake-up.
 We think this could be a watershed moment for our loveable old pal, the beginning of a bold new era.
 Just don’t forget us, Teddies, when you hit the big time; after all, we’re right behind you all the way.

 Why read our school review?